 It’s a popular stop on the Great Ocean Drive and is usually quite busy.
 But you only need a few minutes if you are stopping here for a photo.
-For best photos and less people, visit the London Arch early in the day or later in the afternoon.
+For the best photos and fewer people, visit the London Arch early in the day or later in the afternoon.

 TIP: At dusk, you can sometimes spot Little Penguins that come to the protected beach below the lookout.
 In the winter months, you might also be able to see Humpback whales from the shore.

 MUST SEE.
 30-60 minutes.

 The Grotto is another incredible rock formation and probably one of the most interesting sights on the Great Ocean Road.
 This blowhole/archway/cave offers lovely sea views, and you’ll have many picturesque photo opportunities as you walk to it.

 A short stroll takes you to the viewing platform (wheelchair accessible) from where you can see the Grotto.
 But for the best view, be sure to also take a stairway down to it.